deadlydog/deadlydog.github.io/_posts/2024-01-19-Several-ways-to-explore-your-Azure-resources.md

 Spoiler: I show how to find the Classic services in the Azure Portal and Azure Resource Graph Explorer sections below.

+> Update: For an even better way to track down services that are being retired, check out my post on the [Azure Service Retirement Workbook](/Azure-Service-Retirement-Workbook-is-so-useful/).

 ## Ways to explore your Azure resources

 It is important to note that all of the approaches below require you to have access to the Azure subscription you want to explore.